 “Drones are here to stay, but the industry needs to be formalised and legally compliant.
 Safety is the key, and something we need to keep in mind as this part of aviation grows exponentially,” said Mears.

 “Everyone, from the importer to the distributor, the retailer, the customer and someone who wants to hire an operator of a drone, needs to understand how to use a drone.
 There needs to be an education and awareness campaign around the use of drones.
-There is a plethora of illegal operators,” he said.
+There are a plethora of illegal operators,” he said.

 According to the CAA regulations, a drone, which falls under the category of an unmanned or remotely piloted aircraft system (RPAS), if bought for personal use, can only be operated in your private space, not near an aerodrome, nor a public space or 50m near people, a structure or a building.

-It cannot be used over a public road, along the length of a public road or at a distance of less than 50m from a public road.
-The device cannot be flown 120m above the surface or within a radius of 10km from an airport, and the drone cannot be flown adjacent to or above a nuclear power plant, prison, police station, crime scene, court of law, national key point or strategic installation.
+It cannot be used over a public road, along the length of a public road or at a distance of fewer than 50m from a public road.
+The device cannot be flown 120m above the surface or within a radius of 10km from an airport, and the drone cannot be flown adjacent to or above a nuclear power plant, prison, police station, crime scene, a court of law, national key point or strategic installation.

 If the drone is to be used for commercial purposes or business, the company using the drone needs to obtain a remote operating certificate (ROC), and the person operating the drone needs to obtain a remote pilot licence (RPL).